MirrorDev-WK/CRUD-APP-NODEJS/README.md

 # CRUD-APP-NODEJS
-Create a CRUD app by nodeJS express, mongoDB, ReactJS
+Create a CRUD app by using nodeJS express, mongoDB, ReactJS